 Fèisean nan Gàidheal also organises around 200 summer concerts through its Fèis Cèilidh Trail initiative and is involved in Gaelic drama development.

-The department of Scottish Music at the Royal Conservatoire of Scotland (formerly the RSAMD) offers the only honours degree in Scottish traditional music in the world, and Gaelic language is taught to all students on the course which offers a broad based training to talented traditional musicians, enabling them to pursue a variety of careers, or further study.
+The Royal Conservatoire of Scotland offers an honours degree in Scottish traditional music and offers broad-based training to talented traditional musicians, enabling them to pursue a variety of careers, or further study.
 The National Centre of Excellence in Traditional Music – Sgoil Chiùil na Gàidhealtachd – is based at Plockton High School in Wester Ross, at the heart of a wide community which has long been known for its support of traditional music and Gaelic culture.

 For those interested in history, the Comuinn Eachdraidh (Historical Societies) offer a fascinating insight into the traditions of the Gaels, many of which are still practiced today.